 Alveoplasty requires various levels of anesthesia depending upon the condition and Dental problems and treatment of the individual.
 Local anaesthesia is mostly used by oral surgeons.
 However, general anaesthesia might also be required when numerous teeth are extracted.

 After the completion of the alveoplasty surgery, the particular area gets swollen and sore.
 Medications are prescribed by the dentist, which will reduce the discomfort within a period of 2-3 days.
-Get more Oral Health Tips for Proper Dental Care.
+Get more Oral Health Tips.